Creating and Running a Slim Project in ServBay

 password

-- In your project root
+- In your Slim project root, use Composer to install Phinx:

 /Applications/ServBay/www/servbay-slim-app

-1 - Initialize the Phinx configuration:bashThis creates a
+- Initialize Phinx configuration:bashThis creates a

 vendor/bin/phinx init